RickStrahl/BlogPosts/2019-04/Adventures-in-.NET-SDK-Installation-SDKs-not-Showing-Up/AdventuresInNetSdkInstallationSdksNotShowingUp.md

 Even better maybe the 32 bit download on a 64 bit system should prompt and ask *Are you sure you want to install the 32 bit SDK*?

-According to Rich Lander again, the 64 bit SDK can build for 32 bit runtimes so even if you are building a 32 bit application you probably don't need a 32 bit SDK.

-All 64 bit, all day!

 ### Visual Studio doesn't Care?
 Incidentally I found that while I was struggling on the command line with the `dotnet` command line tooling, Visual Studio was just fine compiling my 2.2 projects and running it.
 The problem I had was specifically with the command line version from my 'normal' Windows environment.